If youâ€™re visiting the Twin Cities, see our metro destinations.

 Minneapolis Saint Paul International Airport (MSP) is your passport to the world.
-From here, more than a dozen scheduled airlines carry more than 35 million passengers a year to and from nearly 116 nonstop domestic destinations as well as 14 international markets.
+From here, more than a dozen scheduled airlines carry more than 35 million passengers a year to and from nearly 114 nonstop domestic destinations as well as 21 international markets.
 MSP serves as a hub for Delta Air Lines, the world’s largest air carrier.
 MSP is split into two terminals: Terminal 1-Lindbergh (main) and Terminal 2-Humphrey.

 The metro area is centered around north-south Interstate Highway 35 and east-west Interstate Highway 94.
 I-94 runs directly through Minneapolis and Saint Paul, and intersects with I-35 in both cities.
 I-35E feeds into Saint Paul and its surrounding suburbs, while I-35W feeds into Minneapolis and its adjacent suburbs.

 The Minneapolis Saint Paul railroad connection is through Amtrak’s Empire Builder, with passenger trains serving the area daily between Chicago and the Pacific Northwest.
 Greyhound intercity buses arrive and depart daily to and from all parts of the country.
 Downtown terminals in Minneapolis and Saint Paul offer convenient access to hotels, restaurants and shopping.
-Call Greyhound Minneapolis at 612-371-3325.
-In Saint Paul, call 651-222-0507.
+Call Greyhound at 612-371-3325 (Minneapolis) or 651-222-0507 (Saint Paul).

 such destinations as Mall of America and MSP International Airport.
 Fares range from 50 cents for downtown travel in non-rush hours to $3 for

 express travel in rush hours.
 A six-hour pass is available for $3.50 on weekends ($4 on weekdays) or buy a 24-hour pass for $6.